GoogleChrome/web-vitals/README.md

     | 'soft-navigation';

   /**
-   * The url the metric happened for.
+   * The URL the metric happened for.
 This is particularly relevent for soft navigations where
-   * the metric may be reported for the previous soft navigation URL.
+   * the metric may be reported for a previous URL.
    */
   pageUrl: string;
 }